How to Claim

 Form of authority

-This means that you allow us to talk or write to somebody else on your behalf - for example if you are unable to come to the Town Hall or you do not like using the phone.
+This means that you allow us to talk or write to somebody else on your behalf.
 You are still in charge of your claim, are responsible for it being correct, and for telling us about any changes in circumstances that occur.

 If you do not authorise us to discuss your claim with a particular friend or relative then we cannot disclose any information to them.